guillaume-thiry/towards-online-video-inpainting/README.md

 ## Introduction

+[To be done]

 ## Install

 ### Packages environment

+[To be done]

 ### Data organization

-You will need to add two folders to be able to run the scripts: checkpoints and data
+You will need to add two folders to be able to run the scripts: 'checkpoints' and 'data'.

-First, create the folders
+First, create the folders:
 ```
 mkdir checkpoints
 mkdir data